MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 After initializing analytics, the application will begin collecting user information, like app sessions.
 <span style="color:red">Where did this come from?
 This is not mentioned in the overview - what is being collected once analytics has been initialized.
 Also, can I control what is being collected by the sdk?</span>

-After sending data to the MobileFirst server you will start to see charts filled out like the one below:

 ## Recording App Sessions
 After initializing the Analtyics SDK app sessions will start to be recorded on the users device.
 A session in MobileFirst Operational Anlaytics is recorded when the app is moved to the foreground, then to the background thTt sequence of events is one full session.